shivamujawame/AIW-Infra-Migration/Labfiles/module1-exercise4.md

 ### Estimated time: 25 minutes

-In this exercise you will focuses on enhancing business resilience through the use of Azure Virtual Machine Scale Sets (VMSS).
+In this exercise, you will focus on enhancing business resilience through the use of Azure Virtual Machine Scale Sets (VMSS).
 It involves creating and deploying a specialized virtual machine image, which is captured and stored in a gallery named "imagemigration."
 Additionally, a VM scale set called "migrationscaleset" is established to showcase Azure's scalability and business continuity capabilities.
 As part of this process, you will also enable Automanage on existing machines to streamline management and optimize performance.

 ## Lab objectives